tarantool/doc/doc/enterprise/audit.rst

 Closed iproto ports
 -------------------

-When a Tarantool Enterprise cluster does not use iproto for external requests, connections to the iproto ports should be allowed only between Tarantool instances.
+When a Tarantool cluster does not use iproto for external requests, connections to the iproto ports should be allowed only between Tarantool instances.

 For more details on configuring ports for iproto,